software-mansion/cairo-profiler/README.md

 #### Libfuncs

-In order to include lifuncs nodes in the output, build profile with `--show-libfuncs` flag:
+In order to include libfuncs nodes in the output, build profile with `--show-libfuncs` flag:
 ```shell
 cairo-profiler build-profile path/to/trace.json --show-libfuncs
 ```